Your basket is currently empty!

 As part of the broader Pet Longevity Research, scientists are exploring ways to leverage these biological marvels.

-Just as with humans, stem cells in have the potential to develop into different cell types during early life and growth.
+Just as with humans, stem cells in animals have the potential to develop into different cell types during early life and growth.

 They serve as an internal repair system within the bodies, dividing them without limiting them to replenish other cells.